Depersonalization Disorder: An Out of Body Experience

 - Severe trauma such as a car accident

-Treatment for depersonalisation disorder typically consists of psychotherapy (sometimes called "talk" therapy) but may also include medication to treat some of the depersonalisation disorder symptoms.
-Therapy aims to help an individual understand why he or she experiences depersonalisation symptoms in the first place and helps the individual gain control over his or her symptoms.
-According to the Mayo Clinic, two types of psychotherapy that can treat depersonalisation disorder include cognitive behavioral therapy and psychodynamic therapy, although some sources say that psychotherapy is not beneficial.
+Treatment for depersonalization disorder typically consists of psychotherapy (sometimes called "talk" therapy) but may also include medication to treat some of the depersonalization disorder symptoms.
+Therapy aims to help an individual understand why he or she experiences depersonalization symptoms in the first place and helps the individual gain control over his or her symptoms.
+According to the Mayo Clinic, two types of psychotherapy that can treat depersonalization disorder include cognitive behavioral therapy and psychodynamic therapy, although some sources say that psychotherapy is not beneficial.

-No medications are Food and Drug Administration approved for the treatment of depersonalisation or derealisation symptoms, but some medications have been shown to help.
+No medications are Food and Drug Administration approved for the treatment of depersonalization or derealisation symptoms, but some medications have been shown to help.
 Typically, medications include antidepressants and tranquilizers.